Environmental sensor included in the Cisco Catalyst 9136/9166 Access Point.

 What does the environmental sensor included in the Cisco Catalyst 9136/9166 Access Point record and track?

 The ability to record and track various aspects of air quality in your buildings.
-The ambient air quality sensors in the 9136 / 9166 provide the capability to monitor various aspects of air quality, including:
+The ambient air quality sensors in the 9136 / 9166 provide the ability to monitor various aspects related to air quality, including:

 • Temperature (degrees C)